Share this

-Mass Tort vs Class Action Cases: What is the Difference?
+Mass Tort vs Class Action: What are the Differences?

 When legal disputes affect large groups of people, two powerful tools are often brought to the forefront: mass tort and class action lawsuits.
 But what exactly is the difference between these two legal giants?